-- When the receiver voltage drops below 3.5 volts the system drops out (ceases to operate). - When power is restored the receiver immediately attempts to reconnect to the last two frequencies that it was connected to. - If the two frequencies are present (the transmitter was left on) the system reconnects typically about 4/100 of a second.
+- When the receiver voltage drops below 3.5 volts the system drops out (ceases to operate). - When power is restored the receiver immediately attempts to reconnect to the last two frequencies that it was connected to. - If the two frequencies are present (the transmitter was left on), the system reconnects typically in about 4/100 of a second.

-QuickConnect with Brownout Detection is designed to allow you to fly safely through most short duration power interruptions, however, the root cause of these interruptions must be corrected before the next flight to prevent a crash.
+QuickConnect with Brownout Detection is designed to allow you to fly safely through most shortduration power interruptions; however, the root cause of these interruptions must be corrected before the next flight to prevent catastrophic safety issues.